deadbird11/go-scrambler/README.md

 # `scramble`
 Anagram generator written in Go.
-I'll update this when it's actually written lol.
+It only works for single words right now, but multiplpe words is in the works.

 ### Copyright
 These are from the place where I downloaded the list of english words.